Diane Harris Wright

 “Dianne certainly beat the odds that she was facing in her illness,” says Boardman, who now holds the Dianne Harris Wright Professorship for Gynecologic Oncology Research, “But every year we’re making strides against this disease, and I have more and more patients like Dianne, living longer, better lives after ovarian cancer.”

-Editor's note: Dianne Harris Wright passed away in October 2013.
+Editor's note: Dianne Harris Wright passed away in October 2013 after publication of this article.
 Her husband, Ken, remains grateful for the extraordinary level of care she received over twelve years of treatment and clinical trial participation at VCU Massey Cancer Center.